joseeden/All-Things-DevOps/pages/030-Security/004-Security-Controls.md

   - Emergency Operations Procedures
   - Employee Awareness Training

-#### Procedural Controls
+Types of Administrative Controls:

+- **Procedural Controls**
   Controls that are initiated by the organization.

-#### Legal or Regulatory Controls
+- **Legal or Regulatory Controls**
   Controls mandated by the law.

 ### Preventative Controls